levysantiago/text-me/openai-microservice/README.md

 ```
 NODE_ENV=development
+USER_ID=
 USER_EMAIL=
 USER_PASSWORD=
 OPENAI_KEY=
 ```

-Define the user email and password for login in TextMe.
+Define the user ID, email and password for login in TextMe.
 And define your OpenAI key.

 ## Running project
 Remember to run the TextMe server first!